astronomyk/SimCADO/SimCADO/simcado/docs/source/examples/Source.rst

 Examples with the Source object
 ===============================

-The ``Source`` class is probably the most important class for testing science cases.
-Therefore spending time on creating accurate ``Source`` representations of the object of interest is key to getting good results with SimCADO.
+The :class:`.Source` class is probably the most important class for testing science cases.
+Therefore spending time on creating accurate :class:`.Source` representations of the object of interest is key to getting good results with SimCADO.

-Basically a ``Source`` object represents photon sources using lists of positions (``.x, .y``), a list of unique spectra (``.spectra``) and a list of references which match each photon source to a spectrum in the list of spectra (``.ref``).
+Basically a :class:`.Source` object represents photon sources using lists of positions (``.x, .y``), a list of unique spectra (``.spectra``) and a list of references which match each photon source to a spectrum in the list of spectra (``.ref``).
 All sources (extended and point source) can